core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # OSCORE processing without source authentication {#oscore-nosourceauth}

-The request-response binding of OSCORE is achieved by the request_kid / request_pid items (and, in group OSCORE, request_kid_context) present in the response's AAD.
+The request-response binding of OSCORE is achieved by the request_kid / request_piv items (and, in group OSCORE, request_kid_context) present in the response's AAD.
-It security depends on the server obtaining source authentication for the request:
+Its security depends on the server obtaining source authentication for the request:
 Without, a malicious group member could alter a request to the server (without altering the request_ details above), and the client would still accept the response as if it were a response to its request.